 3. Eye Contact: Make sure to make eye contact during cheers or it’s said you will have 7 years of a bad sex life.

 How is Bavarian Beer Different?

 While there are over 40 types and 4000 brands a true Bavarian is held to strict brewing standards.
-These rules are called the Bavarian Purity Law (Reinheitsgebot) from 1516 and limits the ingredients while regulating how the beer is made.
+These rules are called the Bavarian Purity Law (Reinheitsgebot) of 1516 which limits the ingredients and regulates how the beer is made.
 The result has been some of the best, and most consistent beer in the World.
 Bavarian beer is known for its full flavor and higher alcohol percentage, but it also has more sugar than normal.
-It tastes great but if you aren’t used to it you will have a massive hangover the first day unless you drink enough water.as the recipe can only include barley, malt, yeast and hops.
+It tastes great but if you aren’t used to it you will have a massive hangover the first day unless you drink enough water as the recipe can only include barley, malt, yeast, and hops.